 Only members of the AUS enrolled in the Bachelor of Arts program in satisfactory standing, as determined by McGill University, shall be eligible to stand for election to the Arts Representative to SSMU positions.

-determinedthe Legislative
+To stand for election to the position of AUS Vice-President Finance, candidates must hold sufficient qualifications for the duties and responsibilities required of the position, as determined by a two-thirds majority vote of the Legislative Council.
+The criteria and evaluation methods for AUS Vice-President Finance candidates shall be determined by a two-thirds majority vote of the Legislative Council and included in the AUS Electoral Bylaws.

 Moved By: